mongodb/docs/source/includes/list-table-measurements-request-path-parameters.rst

    * - ``GROUP-ID``
      - Required
-     - ID of the group that owns this |service| MongoDB process.
+     - ID of the project that owns this |service| MongoDB process.

    * - ``HOST``
      - Required